×

 4. Mint

-The menthol in mint prevents vomiting and diarrhea, reduces muscle spasm in the intestine and relieves pain.
-Raw and cooked mint leaves are the best suitable consumption and helps get rid of indigestion, gas and diarrhea.
+The menthol in mint prevents vomiting and diarrhea, reduces muscle spasms in the intestine, and relieves pain.
+Raw and cooked mint leaves are the best for consumption and help get rid of indigestion, gas, and diarrhea.

-BRAT stands for Banana, Rice, Applesauce and Toast, these are bland and starch-rich foods which help in reducing nausea and bland foods are easy to digest and can help settle the stomach.
+BRAT stands for Banana, Rice, Applesauce, and Toast.
+These are bland and starch-rich foods that help reduce nausea, and bland foods are easy to digest and can help settle the stomach.

 6. Cinnamon